-- to provide information to be able to make decisions delegated under the Council's constitution - to provide accurate, timely and relevant information on request - to ensure they are aware of any pension related employer costs
+- to provide information to be able to make decisions delegated under the Council's constitution - to provide accurate, timely and relevant information on request - to ensure managers are aware of any pension related employer costs

-- to submit executive decision reports on areas identified as requiring management approval. - to ensure that employer requests for pension estimates are monitored against the contractual key performance indicator and include employer costs
+- to submit executive decision reports on areas identified as requiring management approval. - to ensure that employer requests for pension estimates are monitored against the contractual key performance indicator and include employer costs.

-Action Audience Media End of Year Review 2020 To write key or non-key executive decision reports as required in line with the Council's constitution Senior or oneSource Management Paper or email All relevant reports have been written and submitted in line with the Council's Constitution To ensure the provision of employer estimates is in line with the contractual agreement HR and Heads of Service Paper or email Estimates have been supplied in line with contractual agreements for 100% of requests.
-This is continually monitored to ensure the flow of information is secure and efficient
+Action Audience Media End of Year Review 2022 To write key or non-key executive decision reports as required in line with the Council's constitution Senior or oneSource Management Paper or email All relevant reports have been written and submitted in line with the Council's Constitution To ensure the provision of employer estimates is in line with the contractual agreement HR and Heads of Service Paper or email Estimates have been supplied in line with contractual agreements for 99.5% of requests.
+This is continually monitored to ensure the flow of information is secure and efficient.

-The pension scheme will provide the following communication to managers as required.
+The pension scheme will provide the following communication to managers as required

-Communication Media Frequency of Issue Distribution Audience Key and non-key executive decision reports and background papers where required Paper or electronic As and when required By email Officer delegated responsibility under the Council's constitution Employer requested pension estimates, usually for redundancy, flexible retirement or ill health retirement Electronic As requested By email HR or Head of Service
+Communication Media Frequency of Issue Distribution Audience Key and non-key executive decision reports and background papers where required Paper or electronic As and when required By email Officer delegated responsibility under the Council's constitution

+Employer requested Paper or As requested By email HR or Head of

+pension estimates, usually electronic Service

+for redundancy, flexible

+retirement or ill health

+retirement

-Key and non-key executive decision report - Formal reports written by Pension Fund officers and reviewed by Business Partners and agreed by a Senior Leadership Team member in accordance with the Council's constitution.
+Key and non key executive decision report - Formal reports written by Pension Fund officers and reviewed by Business Partners and agreed by a Senior Leadership Team member in accordance with the Council's constitution.